 How to Enrol: For enquiries related to White card course Sydney, please call one of our friendly staff on 1300851581/ (02) 96435911 or you can book online to secure your place.

-You must bring in 100 points of identification as proof of identity on the day of training with appropriate documentation as per the form.
-At least two form of ID MUST BE a photo type ID such as an RTA driver’s licence, proof of age Card or current passport AND proof of current NSW address.
+You must bring in 100 points of identification as proof of identity on the day of training with appropriate documentation as per the form. (eg: Must bring Current Passport and a NSW Photo ID card or NSW driver Licence) and a USI no (www.usi.gov.au).

 Booking must be placed a minimum of one day before the start.